8 must-know facts about weight management

 Setting out on a weight-loss journey can be overwhelming.
 Start out with these expert-backed insights.

-If you’ve ever tried to drop a few pounds, you know that there’s been a ton of ink spilled about the right way to do it.
+If you’ve ever tried to lose a few pounds, you know that there’s been much written about the "right" way to do it.
 Eat fat, but not carbs.
 Eat carbs, but not fat.
 Exercise in short bursts—or in long, epic workouts.

 To set you on course for developing a productive plan, here are eight approaches to losing weight that are supported by scientific evidence.